royhowie/svi/README.md

 We ultimately end up with a struct:

 	typedef struct {
-	    LineSpecType type;		// what type of line range specification LineSpecRule rule;		// the details of how the line range specification should be applied char edit;				// the type of edit being performed String data;
+	    LineSpecType type;		// what type of line range spec LineSpecRule rule;		// the details of how the line range spec should be applied char edit;				// the type of edit being performed String data;
 	} Edit;